-- a) The Open University provides its students with the flexibility to study towards qualifications over an extended period of time and it may therefore be necessary or desirable to make changes in the relationship between The Open University and its students during that time.
-We may amend rules and regulations or the way in which we apply them, in order to: - Improve the experience of students - Ensure the efficient and economic use of Open University resources - Comply with changes in legal or regulatory requirements - Maintain the reputation, good standing and academic standards of The Open University - Correct errors or improve clarity and accessibility of regulations - Take advantage of new technologies, methods, ideas and opportunities a) Where such changes are to be made, The Open University will follow its rules for governance approval of those changes including, where possible, consultation with students or their representative bodies.
+- a) The Open University provides its Students with the flexibility to study towards qualifications over an extended period of time and it may therefore be necessary or desirable to make changes in the relationship between The Open University and its Students during that time.
+We may amend rules and regulations or the way in which we apply them, in order to: - Improve the experience of Students - Ensure the efficient and economic use of Open University resources - Comply with changes in legal or regulatory requirements

+Version number: 1.0 Approved by: Delegate, Director Academic Services Effective from: 1 August 2021 Date for review: March 2022 a) Where such changes are to be made, The Open University will follow its rules for governance approval of those changes including, where possible, consultation with Students or their representative bodies.